noamross/jekyll-site/_posts/2014-11-07-usergroups.md

 coursework or when a specific research task demands it.
 So they are pretty much in the same place as most SWC Workshop students.
 We try to maintain low barriers to entry for these students.

+Our basic operating principle is maintaining *low barriers to entry* for *users of all skill levels.*  That means meeting students where they are in terms of their tools and needs, and making it as easy as possible for volunteers to pitch in.

 Basic elements of the Users' Group
 ----------------------------------